 Wedding cancellation insurance can be purchased 14 or more days before your big day and helps reimburse policyholders for non-refundable deposits and other expenses if they have to cancel or postpone their wedding for reasons such as vendor bankruptcy, weather, or military deployment.
 It also helps protect against damage to wedding attire, jewelry, gifts, photographs, and more.

-Wedding insurance from Markel typically costs $75 to $235 depending on coverage limits and options.
+Wedding insurance costs from Markel can vary a lot depending on coverage limits and options.
 But, like The Event Helper, if your policy from Markel doesn’t meet your venue’s requirements, they’ll refund your entire premium.

 Best Price: Eventsured